wonhee-lee/aims.github.io/aboutme.md

 ## Employment

-I will be joining my alma mater, Kyung Hee University as an Assistant Professor of Software Convergence in September 2020.
-I am currently an Assistant Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai, New York, USA.
+Won Hee joined Kyung Hee University in Fall 2020.
+Prior to Kyung Hee, he was an Assistant Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai, New York, USA.

 ## Education

-I received the B.E. and M.S. degrees in Biomedical Engineering from Kyung Hee University, Republic of Korea, in 2006 and 2008, respectively.
-I received the Ph.D. degree in Biomedical Engineering from Columbia University in 2014.
-I worked in the Heffner Biomedical Engineering Imaging Laboratory at Columbia University and jointly worked in the Division of Brain Stimulation and Therapeutic Modulation in the Columbia Psychiatry Department as well as in the Brain Stimulation and Neurophysiology Division in the Department of Psychiatry and Behavioral Sciences at Duke University Medical Center.
+Won Hee received his PhD degree in Biomedical Engineering from Columbia University in 2014.
+He worked in the Heffner Biomedical Engineering Imaging Laboratory at Columbia University and jointly worked in the Division of Brain Stimulation and Therapeutic Modulation in the New York State Psychiatry Institute as well as in the Brain Stimulation and Neurophysiology Division in the Department of Psychiatry and Behavioral Sciences at Duke University Medical Center.
+He did his postdoctoral research at the Icahn School of Medicine at Mount Sinai where he stayed as Assistant Professor until he moved to Kyung Hee University.
+He completed his BE ('06) and MS ('08) degrees in Biomedical Engineering from Kyung Hee University.